openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 -------------
 In order to be a repository maintainer, you must

-* Be an active member of the Open edX community who has contributed to the project in the last 6 months.
-The types of contributions that are relevant will match those defined in the `core contributor program`_
+* Be an active member of the Open edX community who has made technical contributions to the project in the last 6 months.
+The types of contributions that are relevant will match those defined in the `code contributors`_
 * Abide by the `Open edX Code of Conduct
   <https://openedx.org/code-of-conduct/>`_
 * Be a core contributor for the repository in question who has